Potsdam Sandstone: Geographic occurrence

 In New York state, the Potsdam is found primarily north and west of the Adirondack Mountains.
 Outcrop exposures of the Potsdam Sandstone occur throughout the Saint Lawrence lowlands, western Lake Champlain Valley, and northern Mohawk Valley.
 Ausable Chasm, near Plattsburgh, has a continuous exposure of a section more than 160 m thick.
 The formation reaches its maximum thickness of about 450 m in the northern Champlain lowland.

+Potsdam sandstone has been quarried commercially in Nepean, Ontario and Covey Hill, Quebec.

 Uses in construction and industry

 In the 19th century, Potsdam Sandstone was highly regarded as a building material.
 There was extensive quarrying for Potsdam Sandstone in the Potsdam area, beginning in 1809.
 Properties of the rock that give it value as a building material include high compressive strength, attractive reddish coloring, and resistance to weathering.
 The rock also was said to be "soft and easy to carve" when freshly quarried but "extremely hard" and "weather-resistant" after exposure to the air, but modern geologists suggest that this is a misconception.
-Potsdam Sandstone resists spalling when exposed to fire, making it highly suitable for use as a refractory for lining iron furnaces.

 Local sandstone was used for many buildings in Potsdam, as well as for purposes such as gravestones and sidewalks.

 Buildings in other cities constructed with this rock include portions of Canada's Parliament Buildings (original Centre Block and Library of Parliament) in Ottawa, and the Cathedral of All Saints in Albany, New York.
 Potsdam Sandstone and its stratigraphic equivalents also have been quarried for use as building stone at several sites in Quebec.

+Potsdam Sandstone resists spalling when exposed to fire, making it highly suitable for use as a refractory for lining iron furnaces.

 Stratigraphic equivalents and related units

 Stratigraphically equivalent and lithologically similar sandstone extends across the international border into Canada, although stratigraphic boundaries and nomenclature can differ.

 In Ontario, the Nepean Sandstone was formerly called "Potsdam" and is regarded as a stratigraphic equivalent to the Potsdam Sandstone.
 In Quebec, the Potsdam Group is recognized, consisting of the Covey Hill Formation and the Cairnside Formation, both of which are sandstones.

 Historically the name "Potsdam sandstone" was also applied to various other North American sandstone bodies that directly overlie Precambrian crystalline rocks, including sandstones in Canada, Pennsylvania, Virginia, Iowa, Wisconsin, Minnesota, Michigan, and Indiana, and attempts were made to identify or correlate various rocks with the Potsdam formation.
 The basal Cambrian sandstone formation in much of the upper Mississippi Valley and southern Great Lakes region is now designated the Mount Simon Sandstone and is, in turn, assigned to the Potsdam Supergroup, which takes its name from the Potsdam Sandstone.
 Similar quartz arenite sandstone found in Wyoming was also identified historically as the "Potsdam sandstone."